timopb/c64server/README.md

 ## Running the container
 To prevent data loss when the container is recreated I recommend to mount the users home folder as a volume to some local folder.
-Also providing a hostname makes the login look a bit nicer.
+Also providing a hostname makes the login prompt look a bit nicer.

 ```sh
 docker run \